nathakits/Computation/Idea.md

 Explore ways to help assist people with disability to help them use their eyes as a tool.

+* **Avatar**

+Realtime remote control of a virtual machine head from head and gaze tracking

+* **Smart Mask**

+Use gaze tracking to lock on and identify objects
+To be able to compute the relationship between objects
+     -distance
+     -temperature

 #### Inspiration
 [John Underkoffler - Pointing to the future of UI](https://www.ted.com/talks/john_underkoffler_drive_3d_data_with_a_gesture)